single-cell-proteomic/SCPRO-HI/README.md

 `scData = scprohi_run(method, data_path)`

-In both cases, the algorithm returns a scData object which is a wrapper for holding both individual annData objects of each datasets and the concatenated annData object of them.
-The concatenated dataset is stored in **.whole** feature of scData object and the list of the individual datasets is accesiable in **.dataset_list** feature.
+In both cases, the algorithm returns a scData object, which serves as a container for the individual annData objects of each dataset and the concatenated annData object of all datasets.
+The concatenated dataset is stored in the .whole attribute of the scData object, and the list of individual datasets can be accessed through the .dataset_list attribute.
-The integrated measurements are stored in **.obsm** of the concatenated dataset with the name of the integration method as the key.

-Please see the **tutorial.ipynb** notebook for an example usage of the proposed algorithm and also how to reproduce the results in the paper.
+The integrated measurements are stored in the **.obsm** attribute of the concatenated dataset, with the name of the integration method serving as the key.
+For an example of how to use the proposed algorithm and reproduce the results in the paper, please refer to the **tutorial.ipynb** notebook.